Singapore has established itself as one of the leading private banking and wealth management centres globally and in Asia.

 In addition, Singapore has built up a strong eco-system of capabilities to support the growth of private banking.
 These include:

-family offices.
+In line with the growth of family offices globally, an increasing number of families are setting up family offices in Singapore as a useful structure to professionalise the management of their family’s wealth over the long term.
+Many find Singapore an attractive base to access Asian opportunities as part of a globally diversified investment portfolio.
 In March 2019, MAS and the Singapore Economic Board (EDB) jointly established the to enhance Singapore’s competitiveness as a global wealth management and family office hub.
 The FODT seeks to enhance the operating environment for family offices; deepen capabilities of family office professionals and service providers; and build a stronger community of family offices.

 There are existing class exemptions from licensing under the SFA and the Financial Advisers Act for the provision of fund management and financial advisory services respectively to related corporations.

 With rising interest amongst High Net Worth Individuals and families to apply their wealth as a force for good, MAS sees a role for Singapore as a financial centre to intermediate and shepherd wealth to purposeful causes that meet global and regional needs.

 Under the , MAS will work with the industry to grow Singapore as Asia’s centre for philanthropy through building impact monitoring solutions, philanthropy advisory competencies, and innovative philanthropy models.

 To encourage single family offices to use Singapore as a base to conduct philanthropic activities, MAS announced the launch of the Philanthropy Tax Incentive Scheme on 5 July 2023.

 For Private Banks